obfuscatedgenerated/cg50-scripts/README.md

 # CG50 Scripts

-This repository contains scripts for the [Casio fx-CG50](https://education.casio.co.uk/products/cg50), although most may work on any Python/MicroPython enabled calculator.
+This repository contains scripts designed for the [Casio fx-CG50](https://education.casio.co.uk/products/cg50), although most may work on any Python/MicroPython enabled calculator.

 ## Scripts